Nepal A.P.F. Club

 Nepal A.P.F.
 Club (नेपाल ऐपिएफ क्लब), commonly known as APF Club, is a professional multi-sports club based in Kathmandu, Bagmati Province, Nepal.
 The club is the sports wing of the Armed Police Force.

 History

-The APF Club was established on 24 October 2001, following the tradition of forming a sports club within an official group, as the police and army clubs had already done.
-Initially, the club was named Gyanendra APF Club, in tribute to the King at the time.
-When the government decided to remove all references to royalty, the team changed their name to APF Club.
+APF Club was established on 24 October 2001, following the tradition of forming a sports club within an official group, as the police and army clubs had already done.
+Initially, the club was named Gyanendra APF Club, in tribute to the king at the time.
+When the government decided to remove all references to royalty, it changed their name to APF Club.